JSorngard/compile_time_sort/README.md

 Functions with the naming convention `into_sorted_*_array` take an array by value, and functions with the naming convention `sort_*_slice` take a mutable reference to a slice.

+The functions that sort slices by reference are only available on Rust versions 1.83 and above.

 ## Examples

 Sort an array by value: